chaoss/community-handbook/README.md

 The CHAOSS Community Handbook is a central [repository](https://github.com/chaoss/gitbook-test) for how we run the project.
 As part of our value of being transparent, the handbook is open to the world and we welcome feedback.
 Please make [pull requests](https://github.com/chaoss/gitbook-test/pulls) to suggest improvements or add clarifications.
 Please use [issues](https://github.com/chaoss/gitbook-test/issues) to ask questions.

+The published version of the Community Handbook can be found [here](https://app.gitbook.com/@chaoss-project/s/community-handbook/).

 ### ABOUT

 {% page-ref page="about/chaoss-history.md" %}